Essential Linux Commands

 ps List Processes

-command shows information about active processes.
+The ps command shows information about active processes.

 Command Combinations